rachit-bharadwaj/AABuilderInCPP/README.md

 ### Windows

 1. Clone or download this repository
+2. **Download bundletool.jar**:
+   - Option A: Run `download-bundletool.bat` to automatically download it
+   - Option B: Manually download from https://github.com/google/bundletool/releases and place it in the project root
-2. Open Command Prompt in the project directory
+3. Open Command Prompt in the project directory
-3. Run the build script:
+4. Run the build script:
    ```cmd
    build.bat
    ```